Frequently Asked Questions

 Rural Stabilisation (claimable by rural practices only) reflects the work required to keep a patient safe where hospital transfer is inevitable e.g. while awaiting ambulance or helicopter transfer.

-What is the difference between EPC and the current POAC programme?
+What is the difference between EPC and the old POAC programme?

 The key difference between POAC and EPC is that POAC claims were for providing an intervention and a predetermined fee was subsequently paid.
 EPC recognises time spent with the patient, and therefore the payment will differ depending on the package of care delivered.

-Extended Primary Care will offer practices the opportunity to manage a wider range of acute conditions than is currently available via our POAC programmes, as the inclusion criteria is broad.
-Once we transition to this programme the following current claiming options will be removed from the portal:
+Extended Primary Care will offer practices the opportunity to manage a wider range of acute conditions than our POAC programmes, as the inclusion criteria is broad.
+The following current claiming options have been removed from the portal:

 • IV antibiotics